 SVFC is an autonomous organization controlled by our members.
 We won’t be bought!

 Education, Training & Information

-SVFC provides education and training for its members, elected representatives, managers and employees, so they can contribute effectively to co-op development.
+SVFC provides education & training for its members, elected representatives, managers and employees, so they can contribute effectively to co-op development.

 Co-operation Among Co-operatives

 We serve our members most effectively and strengthen the cooperative movement by working together with other co-ops through regional, national, and international structures.

 While focusing on member needs, SVFC works for the sustainable development of our community.